View all GSoC/JSoC Projects

 Mentors: Maximilian Köhler and Dennis Ogiermann

-Graph Neural Networks (GNN) are deep learning models well adapted to data that takes the form of graphs with feature vectors associated to nodes and edges.
-GNNs are a growing area of research and find many applications in complex networks analysis, relational reasoning, combinatorial optimization, molecule generation, and many other fields.
+Graph Neural Networks (GNN) are deep learning models that are well adapted to data in the form of graphs with feature vectors associated with nodes and edges.
+GNNs are a growing area of research and find many applications in complex network analysis, relational reasoning, combinatorial optimization, molecule generation, and many other fields.

 GraphNeuralNetworks.jl is a pure Julia package for GNNs equipped with many features.
 It implements common graph convolutional layers, with CUDA support and graph batching for fast parallel operations.
-There are a number of ways by which the package could be improved.
+There are several ways by which the package could be improved.

 Adding models and examples